Seskli

-On the island there are archaeological findings from many different periods in history, including findings dating back to the late Neolithic period.
+On the island, there are archaeological findings from many different periods in history, including findings dating back to the late Neolithic period.

-During the Peloponnesian War, the Athenian fleet under the general Charminus retreated to the island after its defeat from the Spartan fleet, and then fled to Halicarnassus.
+During the Peloponnesian War, the Athenian fleet under the general Charminus retreated to the island after its defeat from the Spartan fleet under Astyochus, and then fled to Halicarnassus.

 The island is also mentioned by Pliny the Elder.